Estimating the number of zeros of Dedekind zeta-functions: Introduction

 where

-Here, $r_1$ and $r_2$ denote the number of real and complex places of $K/\mathbb{Q}$.
+Here, $d_K$ denotes the absolute discriminant of the number field $K$.
+Furthermore, $r_1$ and $r_2$ denote the number of real and complex places of $K/\mathbb{Q}$.
 So, in particular, we have $n_K=r_1+2r_2$.
 Due to computational advantages, we will also use this representation for the gamma factor

 with